ronlanla/cover-client-js/docs/programmatic-interface.md

 ### Start an analysis (Low level)

 Starts an analysis and returns the unique identifier for that analysis.
-To start an analysis the minimum you need is a build JAR file of your source code.
+To start an analysis the minimum you need is a build JAR file of your source code and a settings object.

-You can optionally provide a settings object in order to customize the analysis.
-TODO: Describe settings format
+If you need a settings object, you can fetch the default analysis settings from the Diffblue Cover API using the `getDefaultSettings` low level binding.

 You can optionally provide a build with dependencies JAR file, which allows Diffblue Cover to verify the tests it creates.
 The dependencies JAR (often known as a "fat" or "uber" JAR) can be created with the [Maven Shade Plugin](https://maven.apache.org/plugins/maven-shade-plugin/) or the [Maven Assembly Plugin](http://maven.apache.org/plugins/maven-assembly-plugin/).